FWDSEC/burp-auto-gql/README.md

    - Ensure that "Intercept" is turned **off** on the proxy, because the query is run through the proxy so that you can keep a record of it in the logger.
 5. Use the checkboxes to select the queries to include in the Active Scan.
    - The extension will automitcally preselect items that have insertion/injection points for the Active Scanner to add payloads to.
+   - For the first run, I recommend deselecting any Mutations that will delete data.
+The scanner is not smart enough to sequence requests with creation first and deletion second, so it might try to run deletion requests multiple times consecutively.
+You'll get false negatives on some payloads because there wasn't actually any data in the API to try and delete after the first deletion request.
 6. Click the **Run Scan** button to begin the Active Scan.
 7. View the progress by going to the Dashboard tab in Burp and expanding the "Extension driven active audit"